wangqinNick/tp/docs/DeveloperGuide.md

 ### Configure coding style

-RaVi's code is strictly styled using the Gradle Checkstyle plugin.
+raVI's code is strictly styled using the Gradle Checkstyle plugin.
 It is advised to change [IntelliJ's built-in code style options](https://se-education.org/guides/tutorials/intellijCodeStyle.html) to match the requirements.